raisimTech/raisimOgre/README.md

 Please install/save everything locally to prevent corrupting your system files.
 We will assume that you have a single workspace where you save all repos related to raisim.
 Here we introduce two variables

 - WORKSPACE: workspace where you clone your git repos
-- LOCAL_BUILD: build directory where you install exported cmake libraries
+- LOCAL_INSTALL: build directory where you install exported cmake libraries

 To link against shared libraries in LOCAL_BUILD, you have to let LDD know where the libraries are installed.
 This can be done adding the following line to your ```~/bashrc```